luiz-araujo/next-pokedex/README.md

 After merging your receipt request to done, you can delete a branch from yours.

+## TODO

+- Add unit tests
+- Add E2E test
+- Add new game launch button
+- Add more cards with next api
+- Add option to select cards one by one
+- Add option to choose the amount of players

 ## Credits

 - [Layout](https://codepen.io/andybarefoot/pen/Gwggor) - Interface inspired in Playing card CSS Grid eCommerce layout by Andy Barefoot available on CodePen